CDU-data-science-team/pxtextminingdashboard/README.md

 These are lexicons that process large amounts of text from a variety of resources in order to empirically determine the sentiment expressed in a word.
-Once the text has been broken into tokens and a sentiment has been assigned to each token (where applicable- it obviously make no sense to assign a sentiment to the word "chair"!), one can calculate all sorts of summary statistics, like the number of times an angry or happy sentiment was expressed in the evaluated text.
+Once the text has been broken into tokens and a sentiment has been assigned to each token (where applicable- it obviously makes no sense to assign a sentiment to the word "chair"!), one can calculate all sorts of summary statistics, like the number of times an angry or happy sentiment was expressed in the evaluated text.